YHatahet/data-injector/README.md

 - [ ] Currently each listener can only be paired to one publisher (however publishers can have more than one listener).
 - [ ] Add more listeners and publishers (TCP, UDP, databases)
 - [ ] Add an "unpair" function
+- [ ] Every listener/publisher is initiated from the config.
+Make sure only to initiate the ones being used in the "pair" attribute